cado-security/product-help/docs/cado/discovery-import/aws/aws-ec2.md

 ![Saved Script - Step 4](/img/aws-ec2-runcommand6.png)

-Finally, select ‘Continue’ and you should see the newly created script in the scripts table.
+7. Click **Continue** and you’ll see your script listed in the scripts table.

 ![Saved Script - Table](/img/aws-ec2-runcommand7.png)

-#### Executing the script using Run command
+#### Running the Script

-Use the Import wizard to select an EC2 that has the SSM agent installed.
-Select the ‘Run command’ action type and you should now see the script that was created in the previous step.
-Continue with the import as normal.
+Use the Import Wizard to select an EC2 instance with the SSM agent installed.
+Choose **Run Command** as the action type, and you’ll see the script created earlier.
+Complete the import as usual.

 ![AWS EC2 Run Command - Selecting Saved Script](/img/aws-ec2-runcommand8.png)

 ### Data Flow Diagram

-For a diagram of how our EC2 disk acquisitions operate, please see below:
+Below are diagrams illustrating how EC2 disk acquisitions work:

 ![EC2 Disk Acquisition](/img/import-aws-ec2-cross.png)